dotnet/EntityFramework.Docs/entity-framework/core/modeling/entity-types.md

  Mapping to a view will remove the default table mapping, but starting with EF 5.0 the entity type can also be mapped to a table explicitly.
 In this case the query mapping will be used for queries and the table mapping will be used for updates.

 > [!TIP]
-> To test entity types mapped to views using the in-memory provider map them to a query via `ToInMemoryQuery`.
-See a [runnable sample](https://github.com/dotnet/EntityFramework.Docs/tree/main/samples/core/Miscellaneous/Testing/ItemsWebApi/) using this technique for more details.
+> To test keyless entity types mapped to views using the in-memory provider, map them to a query via <xref:Microsoft.EntityFrameworkCore.InMemoryEntityTypeBuilderExtensions.ToInMemoryQuery%2A>.
+See the [in-memory provider docs](xref:core/testing/testing-without-the-database#in-memory-provider) for more information.

 ## Table-valued function mapping